RadioShuttle/RadioShuttleLib/README.md

 ## Supported radio drivers
 The library depends on a common radio driver.
 At present, the SX1276GenericLib is used:
 - https://github.com/RadioShuttle/SX1276GenericLib
-Custom radio drivers for other radio chipsets can be developed when useing the same radio API as the SX1276GenericLib driver.
+Custom radio drivers for other radio chipsets can be developed when using the same radio API as the SX1276GenericLib driver.

 ## TODOs